Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_12_mocking_data_objects/description.md

 ### Problem:

-Employee is a data object, we don’t write tests for getters/setters, we usually test data objects indirectly.
+Employee is a data object, we do not write tests for getters/setters, we usually test data objects indirectly.
 However, if `Employee` class looks like this:

 ```java
 public class Employee {